Swiss Alps Jungfrau-Aletsch, Switzerland: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

 A plug adapter that supports outlet types C and J. Make sure to get the correct kind.
-A lot of adapters currently available are simply plug changers and expect your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one is sufficent for most countries.
+The vast majority of adapters for sale now are simply plug changers and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get destroyed.
+This one should work in most countries.

 Airplane phone mount